yochaigal/cairn/wip/2e/core-rules.md

 - The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
 Attacks in combat automatically hit.
 - If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
 All actions are declared before being resolved.
-- If an attack would take a PC’s HP exactly to 0, the player must roll on the Scars table (pg.
-67).
+- If an attack would take a PC's HP exactly to 0, refer to to the [Scars](#scars-table) table to see how they are uniquely impacted.

 ### Attack Modifiers